Microsoft Time Tracking

 Subscribe

-Calling all our data nerds and analysts here: are you ready to take your data analysis and visualisation skills to the next level?
+Calling all our data nerds and analysts here: are you ready to take your data analysis and visualization skills to the next level?

 Today we focus on Microsoft Power BI, the powerful business intelligence tool that allows you to transform raw data into meaningful insights, organized in beautiful dashboards.

-We'll cover the basis of Microsoft Power BI, how to get the dat you need for your analysis, how to create visualisations, and how to put them to a practical use, like creating time audits and project progression dashboards.
+We'll cover the basis of Microsoft Power BI, how to get the data you need for your analysis, how to create visualizations, and how to put them to practical use, like creating time audits and project progression dashboards.

 What is Power BI and why should you use it?

-Microsoft Power BI is a centralised business intelligence software.
-With this tool, a user can gather, analyse and visualize a wide variety of data, and create visual reports, as well ad dashboards that can updated in real time.
+Microsoft Power BI is a centralized business intelligence software.
+With this tool, a user can gather, analyze, and visualize a wide variety of data, and create visual reports, as well as dashboards that can updated in real-time.

 what-is-desktop-01

-Many data analysts are likely used to the tried and true Microsoft Excel for collecting and analysing data.
+Many data analysts are likely used to the tried and true Microsoft Excel for collecting and analyzing data.
 But how does Power BI differ?
 We explain it below.

 Power BI VS Microsoft Excel

-The main difference between Power BI and Microsoft Excel is the variety of visualisations, as well as the flexibility of Power BI.
+The main difference between Power BI and Microsoft Excel is the variety of visualizations, as well as the flexibility of Power BI.

-Microsoft Power BI offers better connection capabilities compared to Excel, along with a wider range of visualisations such as charts and graphs.
-These visualisation also offer better customisation options compared to Excel, and can be updated in real time.
-To create your visualisations, you can get data from a huge variety of sources, not just an Excel sheet (more on that later)
+Microsoft Power BI offers better connection capabilities compared to Excel, along with a wider range of visualizations such as charts and graphs.
+These visualizations also offer better customization options compared to Excel and can be updated in real-time.
+To create your visualizations, you can get data from a huge variety of sources, not just an Excel sheet (we'll explain more about that in the article).

 Use cases: who uses Power BI?